JMA Wireless Dome: Renovations

 The Dome has been upgraded several times throughout the past 25 years.
 The inflatable roof was replaced in 1999 at a cost of $14 million; university officials sought to replace the inflatable roof with a cable-supported roof similar to the Georgia Dome but was ruled out due to costs and the time-frame needed for construction.
 FieldTurf was installed at the beginning of the 2005 football season, replacing the outdated AstroTurf.
-Additionally, the JMA Wireless Dome received orange paint and banners between its decks, and its corridors were lined with historic photographs.
+Additionally, the Dome received orange paint and banners between its decks, and its corridors were lined with historic photographs.
 In 2012, the university installed large end zone video displays, a 360-degree LED ribbon display, and an upgraded play clock.